Five Ways to Grow your Online PlatformFreelancing

 A lot of work, a lot of opportunity

-As I said earlier, growing a platform online is tedious, it is a lot, but it is possible – and there is so much opportunity that comes with doing it.
+As I said earlier, growing an online platform is tedious, it is a lot, but it is possible – and there is so much opportunity that comes with doing it.
 If this is something that you decide that you want to do, I hope you find these tips useful, they’ve been really useful for me in my journey of growing a platform, and I wish you the best of luck.